Pauline has been a secondary English teacher, head of department, secondary adviser, lecturer, publisher and education consultant.

 Pauline’s work has covered a broad range of strategic projects across a number of organisations including the New Zealand Ministry of Education, the Asia New Zealand Foundation, the Eastern Metropolitan Region of the Department of Education, Victoria, and the Department of Human Services South, Victoria.
 She spent time in Southern India working with teachers on an intensive professional learning project.

-Most recently she has worked with the Eastland Community Trust in Gisborne, and Masterton Lands Trust on their regional education strategies.
-In 2016 she worked with The Museum of New Zealand Te Papa Tongarewa on conceptualising and developing their Learning Philosophy.
+Pauline worked with the Eastland Community Trust in Gisborne, and Masterton Lands Trust on reviewing and developing their regional education strategies.
+In 2016 and 2017 she worked with The Museum of New Zealand Te Papa Tongarewa on conceptualising and developing their Learning Philosophy.
+In 2017 and 2018 she worked with Chartered Accountants Australia and New Zealand (CA ANZ) on conceptualising and developing their Learning Philosophy, this involved broad stakeholder engagement - face to face and online - in both countries.

 She has written and edited a large number of educational resources, books and reports.